 - Asian stir fry

-The fruit is whole cluster pressed, and fermented with native yeasts.
+The fruit was whole cluster pressed, and fermented with native yeasts.
 The Roussanne was fermented half in stainless steel fermenters and half in small oak “pieces”, while the other varietals were fermented 100% in stainless steel.
-To maintain crisp acidity on the finish, a portion of the Viognier and the Grenache Blanc were prevented from completing malolactic fermentation.
-The wines were racked, blended, and cold stabilized, and bottled in April 2002.
+All the wines except a portion of the Grenache Blanc went through malolactic fermentation.
+The varietals were blended in late April, after which the wines were racked, blended, cold stabilized, and bottled in May 2003.